-Internationally traveled fly fishermen are astounded and charmed by the rainforest canopy, river-front jungle lodge and ultimate clear-water fly fishing experience when sight-fishing for Brazil’s fiercest fighting fish; the peacock bass.
-The Agua Boa is the sole fly fishing-only river in Brazil designated as a single barbless hook fishery to preserve its resource for generations.
+Internationally traveled fly fishermen are astounded and charmed by the rainforest canopy, riverfront jungle lodge, and ultimate clear water fly fishing experience when sight-fishing for Brazil’s fiercest fighting fish—the peacock bass.
+The Agua Boa is the sole fly-fishing-only river in Brazil designated as a single barbless hook fishery to preserve its resource for generations.
 In this shallow river featuring white sand bars and flats, marauding bass decimate presented flies.
-In the canopy, monkeys, macaws, jaguars, Capybara, parrots, tortes and other rain forest sights are witnessed daily.
+In the canopy, you may witness monkeys, macaws, jaguars, capybara, parrots, tortoises and other rain forest sights daily.

-Anglers predominantly target 3 species of peacock bass – butterfly, spotted and temensis.
-They also fish aruana, arapaima, payara, piranhas and red-tailed catfish from the bow of flat-bottom jet motor jungle skiffs along white sand river beaches, lagunas and ox-bow lakes.
+You predominantly target three species of peacock bass—butterfly, spotted, and temensis.
+You also fish aruana, arapaima, payara, piranhas, and redtail catfish from the bow of flat bottom jet motor jungle skiffs along white sand river beaches, lagunas, and oxbow lakes.

 Seven double-occupancy bungalows and a main lodge overlook a 50-ft swimming pool and the river.
-Bungalows offer 2 queen beds, air conditioning, refrigerator and TV.
-The main lodge features an airy dining room, large TV/bar area and game room.
-Delicious, meals are typically served buffet-style.
+Bungalows offer two queen beds, air conditioning, refrigerator, and TV.
+The main lodge features an airy dining room, large TV/bar area, and game room.
+Delicious meals are typically served buffet-style.

 Fast-action 7-to 9-wt. rods with tropical weight forward floating lines work well.
 Sturdy reels with ample backing and a steady drag are key.
 Corresponding sink-tip lines are also suggested.
 A complete gear list is provided with confirmation.
 Contact Frontiers for tackle and fly recommendations.

 Anglers must arrive in Manaus, Brazil at latest on Friday evening and plan to depart no later than Saturday late afternoon.